BLUE HORIZON, BOOK 3

 Tanis put an elbow into the bear’s side and Durant became instantly silent.
 Tinara noted the action and frowned.
 “There appears to be some confusion among you,” she said.
 “Please tell me your thoughts on the matter of my children.”

 Merlin cleared his throat and all eyes from the small group went to him.
 “I must apologize for my crew, your Highness,” he said with a growl in his voice.
 “They have been making assumptions based upon a misconception.”
-Taro snickered at the wolf’s choice of words, but fell silent at the glare she received from her captain.
+Taro snickered at the wolf’s choice of words, but fell silent at the glare she received from him.

 “What assumptions?”
 Tinara asked.
 “I’m afraid I don’t understand.”